Modularity of trianguline Galois representations: Extended eigenvarieties

 There is a homomorphism $\sigma_F^S:\mathbb{T}_F^S\rightarrow \mathbb{T}_{\Q}^S$ induced by unramified local Langlands and restriction of Weil representations from $W_F$ to $W_\Q$.

 Similarly, there is a morphism of weight spaces $\mathscr{W}_{\Q,0}\hookrightarrow\mathscr{W}_\Q\rightarrow\mathscr{W}_F$ induced by the norm map $T_{F,0}\rightarrow T_{\Q,0}$.

-In the special case where $F/\Q$ is cyclic, ~\cite{johansson-newton17} interpolated the classical base change map: \begin{thm}[{\cite[Theorem 4.3.1]{johansson-newton17}}]\footnote{The authors only construct the morphism when $N\geq 5$, to maintain their running assumption that the level is actually neat (as opposed to containing an open neat subgroup with index prime to $p$).
+In the special case where $F/\Q$ is cyclic, the classical base change map produces cuspidal automorphic representations of $\GL_2(\A_F)$ from certain cuspidal automorphic representations of $\GL_2(\A_{\Q})$, and ~\cite{johansson-newton17} interpolated it to a morphism of eigenvarieties: \begin{thm}[{\cite[Theorem 4.3.1]{johansson-newton17}}]\footnote{The authors only construct the morphism when $N\geq 5$, to maintain their running assumption that the level is actually neat (as opposed to containing an open neat subgroup with index prime to $p$).
 However, the argument is identical for small $N$.} There is a finite morphism

 lying over $\mathscr{W}_{\Q}\rightarrow \mathscr{W}_F$ and compatible with the homomorphism $\sigma_F^S$. \end{thm} Here the source includes only cuspidal components with a Zariski-dense set of forms without CM by an imaginary quadratic subfield of $F$.